FarzeenKist/DEX-Witnet/readme.md

 1. Experience using Solidity.
 2. Familiarity with the most common smart contract concepts.
+3. Familiarity with the ERC-20 Token standard and interfaces.
-3. Experience using the Remix IDE.
+4. Experience using the Remix IDE.
-4. Experience using Laika for testing your smart contract.
+5. Experience using Laika for testing your smart contract.
-5. Understanding of oracles and their use cases.
+6. Understanding of oracles and their use cases.
-6. Experience using the Celo plugin to deploy smart contracts.
+7. Experience using the Celo plugin to deploy smart contracts.

 ### Requirements

 1. A web browser
 2. An internet connection
 3. The Celo plugin activated in Remix
+4. The Remix IDE
+5. The Metamask Extension Wallet
+6. A Metamask account with alfajores testnet tokens

 ## Smart Contract Development